maxfang168/test-cpp-ann/README.md

 - The ANN will then add 1/(2+(game#/10) (minimum will be 0.0001 to prevent stagnation) to the weights of the neurons that were activated when the ANN won, and subtract 1/(2+(game#/5) (minimum will be 0.0001 to prevent stagnation) from the weights of the neurons that were activated when the human player won.
 - The ANN will then play another game of Tic-Tac-Toe against a human player There are plans to implement ANN vs ANN training.
-#Win/Loss detection
+#Win/Loss Detection
 - A program will be written to detect if the game has been won, lost, or is a draw

 # Requirements

 Minimum (Not recommended):
-Note that in this configuration, modern operating systems will leave the program with almost nothing to work with, and the program will either lag, or will be unable to run.
+Note that in this configuration, modern operating systems will leave the program with almost nothing to work with, and the program will either lag or will be unable to run.
 - C++XX
 - Clang or G++ (C++ compiler)
-- 4 gb RAM
+- 4 GB RAM
-- 1.1 Ghz, dual core CPU (Remember, the program will run locally on your cpu)
+- 1.1 GHz, dual-core CPU (Remember, the program will run locally on your CPU)
 Recommended:
 - C++17 or newer
 - Clang or G++ (C++ compiler)
-- 16 gb RAM
+- 16 GB RAM
-- 3 Ghz, 6 core CPU (Remember, the program will run locally on your cpu)
+- 3 Ghz, 6 core CPU (Remember, the program will run locally on your CPU)
 Best:
 Optimal performance
 - C++20 or newer
 - Clang or G++ (C++ compiler)
-- 32 gb RAM
+- 32 GB RAM
-- 4 Ghz, 8 core CPU (Remember, the program will run locally on your cpu)
+- 4 Ghz, 8-core CPU (Remember, the program will run locally on your CPU)